-Nancy Pelosi OKs drafting of impeachment articles against Donald Trump
+Nancy Pelosi okays drafting of impeachment articles against Donald Trump

 Trump said it was a "disgrace" that the House Judiciary Committee was holding a hearing Wednesday to consider drawing up articles of impeachment "when we are in London".

-House Judiciary Committee ranking member Doug Collins criticised Wednesday's hearing during his opening statement by noting that it did not include any fact witnesses, only law professors who he claimed would likely just theorise about impeaching Mr Trump because they were too busy to digest all of the facts at hand.
+House Judiciary Committee ranking member Doug Collins criticised Wednesday's hearing during his opening statement by noting that it did not include any fact witnesses, only law professors who he claimed would likely just theorise about impeaching Trump because they were too busy to digest all of the facts at hand.

-One of the witnesses, Stanford Law Professor Pamela Karlan, took umbrage with Mr Collins' statement, stating that she is quite familiar with the facts of the case, and would not be there otherwise.
+One of the witnesses, Stanford Law Professor Pamela Karlan, took umbrage with Collins' statement, stating that she is quite familiar with the facts of the case, and would not be there otherwise.

 "Here Mr Collins, I would like to say to you, sir, that I read transcripts of every one of the witnesses who appeared in the live hearing, because I would not speak about these things without reviewing the facts," she said during her opening remarks.

 "So I'm insulted by the suggestion that as a law professor I don't care about those facts."

-Democrats claim Trump held back nearly $400 million in military aid from the Ukraine as part of an alleged bribe for political gain.
+Democrats claim Trump held back nearly US$400 million in military aid from the Ukraine as part of an alleged bribe for political gain.
 The President is also accused of soliciting foreign interference in the 2016 US election.

 The inquiry focuses on a July 25 phone call in which Trump asked Ukraine's new president Volodymyr Zelensky to carry out two investigations that would benefit him politically, including one targeting Democratic political rival Joe Biden.